Yes, I know I’m late. Just remember I’m lazy, and it all makes sense.

+Here’s a story from last week with little of no teaching value.
 I got a call from one of our business units looking for some routing help.
 We don’t usually care about their production networks, but they were seeing some funky traceroutes, so I agreed to try and help them out.

 If you’ve worked in any particular area for some significant amount of time, you have probably noticed that how much you think you know about a subject has changed over time.
 This is nothing earth-shattering, and we’ve all had this realization over the course of our lives; it’s come up a lot lately in the course of my career, so I thought I’d share.

 Today was my last day at the office, and I start a new job and adventure on Monday.
 What does that mean for the blog?

 After several months of semi-serious job searching, I’ve landed a new position with a local company.
 I don’t know how much I should reveal about them, but I’m really excited to be joining their team.
 I’ll pass on more details…